Imagine that rather than a sequence of notes you want to play a chord. A

 -

-Clone this repo and open the folder alda-tabs
+Clone this repo and open the folder alda-tabs in your terminal.

 -

-Run the Alda server with alda up
+Run the Alda server with alda up.

 -